-- A complete application must be provided to CPC using the format provided in the CPP.
+- A project summary and eventually a complete application must be provided to CPC using the format provided in the CPP.
 Applicants will receive written feedback from all CPC members, absent CPC members must provide written feedback to CPC for the comments to be considered - Applicants will be asked to meet with CPC a minimum of two (2) times; summary meeting and public meeting.
 (See Section 5.3.)